seansfkelley/react-layered-chart/API.md

 A class decorator to animate prop values by repeatedly setting values on state for each frame.
 Specify the props to animate using an instance variable named `animatedProps`, which is a map from prop names to millisecond durations for their animations.
 Animated values will be set on component state any time the component updates using the pattern `` `animated_${propName}` ``.
 Interpolation is delegated to [d3-interpolate](https://github.com/d3/d3-interpolate).

-You can access a mixin version at `AnimatedProps.Mixin`.
+You can access a mixin version at `AnimatedPropsMixin`.

 ```tsx
 import { AnimateProps } from 'react-layered-chart';